elforsabah/myRap/README.md

       sdposnr        TYPE posnr,
     END OF ty_ewaobj,
     " POBJNR is not a key field of EWA_ORDER_OBJECT (key is ORDERNR + " ORDER_LAUFNR).
-Verify it is unique, otherwise this dumps — " see the SELECT ...
-GROUP BY HAVING check. tt_ewaobj TYPE HASHED TABLE OF ty_ewaobj WITH UNIQUE KEY pobjnr,
+Verify it is unique, otherwise this dumps. tt_ewaobj TYPE HASHED TABLE OF ty_ewaobj WITH UNIQUE KEY pobjnr,

     " container fields removed — they are 1:n and live in tt_srvwr